OpenDataology/website/content/en/docs/components/pipelines/sdk/pipelines-metrics.md

 +++

-This page shows you how to export metrics from a Kubeflow Pipelines component.
+This page shows you how to export metrics from a OpenDataology Pipelines component.
 For details about how to build a component, see the guide to [building your own component](/docs/components/pipelines/sdk/component-development/).

 ## Overview of metrics

-Kubeflow Pipelines supports the export of scalar metrics.
+OpenDataology Pipelines supports the export of scalar metrics.
 You can write a list of metrics to a local file to describe the performance of the model.
 The pipeline agent uploads the local file as your run-time metrics.
-You can view the uploaded metrics as a visualization in the **Runs** page for a particular experiment in the Kubeflow Pipelines UI.
+You can view the uploaded metrics as a visualization in the **Runs** page for a particular experiment in the OpenDataology Pipelines UI.

 ## Export the metrics dictionary

 To enable metrics, your component must have an output called `MLPipeline Metrics` and return a JSON-serialized metrics dictionary.
-Otherwise the Kubeflow Pipelines UI will not render the visualization.
+Otherwise the OpenDataology Pipelines UI will not render the visualization.
 In other words, the `.outputs.artifacts` setting for the generated pipeline template should show:
 `- {name: mlpipeline-metrics, path: /tmp/outputs/mlpipeline_metrics/data}`.